wol-e/computer_systems_reading/memory_addresses/README.md

 Understanding a little bit about representation of intergers in memory.
-Output of running `mem` is
+Output (system and state dependent) of running `mem` is

 ```
 Value of a: 42